Franaim/python-project/README.md

 I have manually tested this project in the following ways:

-- Utilizing PEP 8 Linter: I ran the PEP 8 linter on the codebase to ensure adherence to Python's style guidelines.
+- Utilizing PEP8 Linter: I ran the PEP8 linter on the codebase to ensure adherence to Python's style guidelines.
 No major issues were found.

-- Testing Invalid Inputs: I conducted extensive testing by intentionally providing invalid inputs in various scenarios.
-Evaluated the program's responses to ensure robust error handling and user-friendly feedback.
+- Testing Invalid Inputs: I conducted extensive testing by intentionally providing invalid inputs in various scenarios and evaluated the program's responses to ensure robust error handling and user-friendly feedback.

 - Local Terminal Testing: I executed the program multiple times in the local development environment to verify its functionality and user experience.
 This helped identify and address any potential issues during development.